donniv86/vinod-cv-dashboard/README.md

 3. **Profile Image**: Replace `data/vinod.png` with your photo

+4. **Brand Logo**: To update the dashboard's branding, replace the logo SVG files located at `public/images/logo/vinod-cv-logo.svg` and `public/images/logo/vinod-cv-logo-dark.svg` with your own logo designs.
+These files are used throughout the application for light and dark themes, respectively.

 ### Styling Changes

 - **Colors**: Modify gradient values in the Vue components